 There are two options for installing the ground loops: Installing them in bore holes of up to 90m deep; or burying them in trenches measuring up to 2m deep.
 The method that will be used for your ground loop will depend on the amount of space available in your garden, but both methods are equally efficient.

 You will be able to use radiators and under-floor heating to distribute heat throughout your home in Essex.
 While the best option for optimal efficiency and benefit for a heat pump would be under-floor heating, you could also use extra or oversized radiators.

 There are a few points to check before you begin looking at ground source heat pumps in detail, in order to make sure your house is suitable for this option of heating.
 For example, Do you have enough space just outside your home for a bore or trench to be dug?
 You will also need to make sure that the ground is suitable for digging.

-A device that is able to absorb heat from the outside air, and then deliver this heat within the interior of buildings, is called an air source heat pump.
+An air source heat pump is a device that is able to absorb heat from the outside air, and then deliver this heat within the interior of buildings, is called an air source heat pump.
 There are actually a couple of types of air source heating systems available today.
 First of all, there are air to air systems which are able to provide warm air, that which is circulated to heat an entire building, and air to water systems which also accomplish a similar task, heating water which can provide both heating and hot water for buildings via radiators, or and underfloor system in the building itself.

 If you have an electrically heated home, if these units are installed, based upon figures that were obtained from the Energy Saving Trust, these air source heat pumps could actually help save £870 every single year on heating bills as well as prevent the release of 6 tonnes of carbon dioxide throughout the year.
 This savings will of course vary depending upon what type of fuel is actually being replaced.